Opinion polling for the next United Kingdom general election: National poll results

 Most opinion polls do not cover Northern Ireland, which has different major political parties from the rest of the United Kingdom.
-This distinction is made in the tables below in the area column, where "GB" means Great Britain (England, Scotland and Wales), and "UK" means the entire United Kingdom.
-Plaid Cymru stand candidates only in Wales and the Scottish National Party stand candidates only in Scotland.
-Due to rounding, total figures may not add up to 100%.
+In the 'area' column of the tables below, "GB" (Great Britain) denotes polls that do not include Northern Ireland, whereas "UK" (United Kingdom) denotes polls that do.
+Plaid Cymru only stands candidates in Wales, the Scottish National Party only stands candidates in Scotland, and the Conservative Party is the only party with its own column below that stands candidates in Northern Ireland.